 The Commission is mandated to inspect at least 25% of arriving vessels at California ports to assess compliance with the Marine Invasive Species Act (Public Resources Code section 71206).
 The Commission's Field Operations staff boards vessels to review and inspect vessel paperwork, interview the crew, and collect ballast water samples (see Structure and Function of the MISP, Appendix A, for more details).
 Commission staff also reviews vessel-submitted Ballast Water Management Reports to map ballast water management locations and ensure each vessel adheres to management requirements.

-In addition, Commission staff is in the process of developing compliance assessment protocols for biofouling management and ballast water discharge standards.
+Commission staff is in the process of developing compliance assessment protocols for biofouling management and ballast water discharge standards.

 Enforcement of noncompliant vessel activities may occur through the imposition of administrative, civil, and criminal penalties.
-Enforcement is carried out in accordance with Public Resources Code section 71216 and the recently approved (effective January 1, 2017) regulations in Article 4.9 of title 2 California Code of Regulations sections 2299.01 et seq., Marine Invasive Species Act Enforcement and Hearing Process.
+Enforcement is carried out in accordance with Public Resources Code section 71216 and the proposed regulations in Article 4.9 of Title 2 California Code of Regulations sections 2299.01 et seq., Marine Invasive Species Act Enforcement and Hearing Process.